Participation in the program will require two full years of supervised and directed study during the Junior and Senior years.

 One period per class day will be dedicated to doing Odyssey work on campus, or students will have special permission to leave campus during free periods to do interviews, observations and “hands-on” activities related to their projects.
 Students will receive ½ credit per semester for the Odyssey Program.

-All work done in each of the 4 semesters will culminate in a final thesis discussion before a committee of teachers and community members.
+All work done in each of the 4 semesters will culminate in a final project and thesis discussion before a committee of teachers and community members.